 Adams, b-bombs, batmans, beans, candy-flipping, care bears, chocolate chip cookies, cloud nine, club drug, disco biscuit, dolls, e, e-bombs, ecstasy, flipping, happy pill, hippie flip, hug drug, hype, kitty flipping, love pill, molly, party pack, rave energy, roll, Scooby snacks, sexstacy, smurfs, tabs, wafers, x, xtc, and xing.

-If you would like to know more about the disease of drug addiction, how to spot drug abuse or alcoholism, check out our comprehensive list of Symptoms.
+If you would like to know more about the disease of drug addiction, how to spot drug abuse or alcoholism, check out our additional addiction resource pages.
 You could save a life!

-To speak with one of our trained alcohol treatment and drug rehabilitation referral counselors, call our 24-Hour Addiction Helpline at 1-800-861-1768.
+To speak with one of our trained alcohol treatment and drug rehabilitation referral counselors, call The Watershed’s 24-Hour Addiction Helpline at 1-800-861-1768.